karinashah/recipes-ratings-analysis/README.md

 **Alternate Hypothesis:** The missingness of ratings does depend on the proportion of carbohydrates in the recipe.

-**Test Statistic:** The absolute difference of mean in the proportion of carbohydrates of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
+**Test Statistic:** The absolute difference of mean in the proportion of carbohydrates of the distribution of the group with missing ratings and the distribution of the group without missing ratings.

 **Significance Level:** 0.05